Karak

 Bobtail (Tiliqua rugosa)

 While a large portion of the bushland was cleared in early 2017, due to the cessation of works in March, the land quickly began to regenerate.
-Marri, djanjin and zamia palms bulldozed at the surface sprouted again after makuru rains.
+Marri, djanjin and zamias bulldozed at the surface re-sprouted again after makuru rains.
 Rehabilitation work commenced in 2018 with collection of seeds to propagate, later followed by removal of woody weeds and community planting events.
 Looking along the corridor the clearing zone is becoming more difficult to detect as both original and rehabilitation plants grow.
 The Karak Cooby Bushcarers was launched in 2023 to continue to care for a bush reserve that has long been loved and protected by local people.